vub-hpc/cesm-config/README.md

   LDFLAGS="$LDFLAGS -I${EBROOTNETCDFMINFORTRAN}/lib"
 ```

-In Hydra, The compilation of the binary installed in `CCSM_CPRNC` was done on an IvyBridge to ensure its compatibility on all nodes.
+The binary installed in `CCSM_CPRNC` will be used in all nodes in the cluster.
+Therefore it has to be build with the minimum CPU optimizations
+* the binary for Hydra was built in an IvyBridge CPU (available upon request)
+* the binary for Breniac was built in a Broadwell CPU (available upon request)

 ## Validation of the CESM installation